devchallenges-io/curriculum/4-frontend-libraries/1-react.js/6-side-effect-lifecycle.md

 React's functional components have changed the way we build modern web applications.
 At the core of this change is the powerful `useEffect` hook - an essential tool for managing side effects in React applications.

+> **Pro Tip**: If you're new to React, think of side effects as any operation that happens outside of React's normal rendering process, like fetching data or updating the browser's title.

 ### What are Side Effects?

 Side effects are operations that go beyond React's main rendering process.
 They include: